dewan-ahmed/appsody-actions/README.md

         appsody build --push-url dewan2018
 ```

 That's it.
-Now you can go back to your project, make any change to any source file and push to master (for example, change line#4 on app.js to display *Hello from Appsody-Actions*).
-You'll be seeing live logs on your CI build and have the image pushed to your docker image registry after a successful build.
+Now you can go back to your project, make any change to any source file and push to master; for example, change line#4 on app.js to display *Hello from Appsody-Actions*.
+You will seelive logs on your CI build and have the image pushed to your Docker image registry after a successful build.